 Global efforts continue apace with the Financial Action Task Force (FATF) maintaining its focus on assessing compliance with the international set of common standards for preventing and protecting against money laundering, terrorist financing and other threats to the integrity of the international financial system.
+Increasing engagement from Africa and continued improvement in the Middle East are reflected in the FATF’s recent update.

 What is money laundering?